nikita-skobov/monorepo-git-tools/README.md

 ### From binary

-This project builds and tests every release on [github](https://github.com/nikita-skobov/monorepo-git-tools)
+This project builds and tests every release on [GitHub](https://github.com/nikita-skobov/monorepo-git-tools)

-To install from latest binary, go to [the release page](https://github.com/nikita-skobov/monorepo-git-tools/releases) and download the asset that is appropriate for your machine.
+To get the latest binary, go to [the release page](https://github.com/nikita-skobov/monorepo-git-tools/releases) and download the zip file that is appropriate for your machine.

-To install it, simply copy it to a directory that is on your system's path.
+To install it, simply extract the zip, and copy the executable to a directory that is on your system's path.